pvanhoof/dir-examples/README.md

 ### The pkg-config file

 Many people use many build environments (autotools, qmake, cmake, meson, you name it).
 Nowadays almost all of those build environments support pkg-config out of the box.
 I consider it a necessity to ship with a useful and correct pkg-config .pc file.
-The filename should be /usr/lib/pkgconfig/package-APIVERSION.pc for a libpackage-APIVERSION.so.VERSION.
+The filename should be /usr/lib/pkgconfig/package-APIVERSION.pc for soname libpackage-APIVERSION.so.VERSION.
 In our example that means /usr/lib/pkgconfig/package-4.3.pc.
-We use pkg-config package-4.3 --cflags --libs for example.
+We'd use the command pkg-config package-4.3 --cflags --libs, for example.

 Examples are GLib's pkg-config file, located at /usr/lib/pkgconfig/glib-2.0.pc